feimosi/cheatsheets/git.md

 git reflog --date=local <branch>
 ```

-## All the commits reachable from <branch> that are not reachable from master
+## All the commits not reachable from master
 ```git
 git log <branch> --not master
 ```